aixoss/aix-puppet/README.md

   All other level ("info", "warning", "error") are displayed without condition.<br>
- These Puppet log messages are displayed on console output.<br> You can redirect all Puppet output to one file with the use of Puppet "--logdest=logfile.txt" on the command line.
+ These Puppet log messages are displayed on console output.<br> You can redirect all Puppet output to one file with the use of Puppet "--logdest=/etc/puppetlabs/code/environments/production/modules/output/logs/logfile.txt" on the command line.

  AixAutomation logs (and only AixAutomation log, and not Puppet log) are generated into ./output/logs/PuppetAixAutomation.log.<br>